 Assessment of the Academic Program

 Matters pertaining to assessment of the academic program at Whitman College fall under the responsibilities of the Associate Dean for Academic Affairs Kendra Golden (email@example.com).

-The college's Assessment Committee, chaired by the Associate Dean of Academic Affairs, consists of the Provost and Dean of the Faculty (Alzada Tipton), the elected faculty chairs of the three academic divisions, as well as the director of Institutional Research (Neal Christopherson), the Chief Information Officer (Dan Terrio), the director of Enterprise Technology (Mike Osterman), and the Senior Associate Dean of Students and Title IX Coordinator (Juli Dunn).
+The college's Assessment Committee, chaired by the Associate Dean of Academic Affairs, consists of the Provost and Dean of the Faculty (Alzada Tipton), the elected faculty chairs of the three academic divisions, as well as the director of Institutional Research (Neal Christopherson), the Chief Information Officer (Dan Terrio), the director of Enterprise Technology (Mike Osterman), and the Senior Associate Dean of Students (Juli Dunn).
 At Whitman College, student learning is one key indicator of overall student success and a critical component of mission fulfillment.
 To ensure the high quality and continuous improvement of the academic program, Whitman has implemented a system of regular assessment and evaluation of student learning and the offices that support it.
 Specifically:

 - Instructors assess student learning and the achievement of distribution area-specific student learning outcomes in all courses that fulfill distribution requirements.

 - Instructors in the First Year Seminars participate in the assessment of First Year Seminars-specific student learning outcomes.

 - All academic departments and programs assess achievement of student learning outcomes established for the major courses of study.

 - All incoming first-year students are assessed for writing proficiency.
 Students for whom additional instruction would be useful are enrolled in Rhetoric, Writing and Public Discourse 170 and are reassessed upon completion of that course.

 - All academic departments and programs are periodically reviewed by a panel of peers from respected institutions of higher learning.
 These external reviews consist of in-depth self-studies, alumni surveys, and other materials.
 The overall goals of the reviews are to facilitate objective assessment of the quality of Whitman's educational programs, to seek best practices in curricular matters, and to strive for continuous improvement of the student academic experience.